zabel7/dummyjson/README.md

-# React app that displays list of cards
+# React app that displays data tables using dummyjson api

 This project was created using Vite version 6.1.0.
 It requires Node.js version 18 or higher.